percona/psmysql-docs/docs/binlogging-replication-improvements.md

 | Dynamic | Yes |
 | Default | OFF |

-This variable was introduced in Percona Server for MySQL 8.0.15-5.

 When binlog_skip_flush_commands is set to **ON**, `FLUSH ...` commands are not written to the binary log.
 See Writing FLUSH Commands to the Binary Log for more information about what else affects the writing of `FLUSH` commands to the binary log.